 Canada Immigration Lawyer

 Candidate’s age, language skills, education, compliance and experience in the field.
-Minimum points required are 50.
+Minimum points required: 50.

-- Candidates under this NBPNP category must be aged between 22 and 50.
+- Candidates under this NBPNP category must be of an age between 22 and 50.
 The Candidate’s age is assessed on the day the application is received by the New Brunswick PNP office.

 - The New Brunswick Provincial Nominee Program entails that candidates plan on living and working in the province of NB.

 - A company that has been carrying out functions in NB for at least a year when the application is made must offer a genuine employment position to the candidate and the candidate must be interviewed by the respective employer as well.
 The position must be permanent and for a profession acknowledged by Canadian immigration laws.

 - New Brunswick immigration also requires that the company offering the position to demonstrate that they were unable to find a Canadian citizen or permanent resident of Canada to fulfill the position being offered.